robotnyc/vacation-mode-action/README.md

 ## Usage

-1. Create an issue with a title that begins with 🌴 `:palm_tree:` and contains "vacation".
-For example, ":palm_tree: On vacation until 2020-09-19".
+1. Create an issue with a title that begins with "🌴" and contains "vacation".
+For example, "🌴 On vacation until 2020-09-19".
 1. Pin the issue when it's ready so the GitHub action can pick it up and so your community can clearly see that you are on vacation.
 1. Include a description/out-of-office note in the issue explaining to your users why their contributions will be limited.
 See below for an example.